or how to behave on court!

 Here is a list of dos and don’ts for your consideration.

-- Use the 5 minute (2 and a half minutes each side) warm-up fairly.
+- Use the 4 minute (2 minutes each side) warm-up fairly.
 Strike the ball back to yourself twice and then to your opponent.
 There are few things as annoying as a player who hogs the ball to themselves!

 - Call your ‘lets’ properly, that is, use the words “Let please”, ask on time and only when it is a genuine let.